 Summary of Activities that Continue

 CDC will continue support to protect the health and well-being of US citizens here and abroad through response to outbreaks, maintaining laboratory functions, the President's Emergency Plan for AIDS Relief (PEPFAR), and the agency's 24/7 emergency operations center.
-CDC will also ensure that staff that are currently supporting public health event responses will continue their important work to address immediate and ongoing public health needs in affected areas, especially the COVID-19 response and the Ebola outbreak in the Democratic Republic of Congo.
 CDC would also continue the World Trade Center (WTC) Health Program, the Energy Employees Occupational Illness Compensation Program Act (EEOICPA), and the Vaccines for Children (VFC) program, which are supported through mandatory funding.

 Summary of Contingency Staffing Plan

-In the event of a lapse of appropriations, 6,448 (46%) of CDC staff will be retained including 2,518 (18%) who are exempt (their activities or positions are already funded or otherwise exempt) and 3,930 (28%) who are excepted (their activities are deemed necessary by implication, or for the safely of human life or protection of property).
+In the event of a lapse of appropriations, 6,176 (41%) of CDC staff will be retained including 2,594 (17%) who are exempt (their activities or position are already funded or otherwise exempt) and 3,582 (24%) who are excepted (their activities are deemed necessary by implication, or for the safety of human life or protection of property).

-A total of 2,518 (18%) CDC staff will be performing activities without funding issues and are exempt; this includes include staff who are normally paid from or shifted to: administrative funds or user fees appropriated in authorizing legislation, carryover funding or advanced appropriations, or reimbursable funding for which the reimbursement is not paid from funds provided by the lapsed FY 2022 appropriation.
-The activities with funding available include work for PEPFAR, CDC's Global AIDS program, the World Trade Center Health Program, VFC, COVID-19 activities, and EEOICPA.
+A total of 2,594 (17%) CDC staff will be performing activities without funding issues and are exempt; this includes include staff who are normally paid from or shifted to: administrative funds or user fees appropriated in authorizing legislation, carryover funding or advanced appropriations, or reimbursable funding for which the reimbursement is not paid from funds provided by the lapsed FY 2023 appropriation.
+The activities with funding available include work for PEPFAR, CDC's Global AIDS Program, the World Trade Center Health Program, VFC, and EEOICPA.

 Additionally staff will also be considered excepted and continue to work if their duties are necessary to ensure the ongoing support and operations of funded activities, or if they are needed for the orderly phase down and suspension of non-funded activities.
 These CDC staff will continue to provide the necessary operational support to ensure the centers and offices can continue authorized and funded activities.